7 Steps To Begin Your Voice Over Career

 Throughout the years I have had numerous requests for me to help guide others into becoming my competition.
-The following is from an ebook I put together in 2005.
-I hope any aspiring voiceover actors interested find it useful!
-Please don’t call me, though, as I’d be pretty useless at helping your career!
+The following is from an ebook I put together in 2005 (before TikTok, biatches) based on a career I fell into while working on my on-camera career in the 1990s!
+(The tech info given was based on my knowledge in 2002.)
+I hope any aspiring voice over actors interested find it useful!
+Please don’t email me, though, as I’d be pretty useless at helping your career!
 I’ve been guessing all these years, anyway!

 Enjoy!